 "Draco," Lucius Malfoy's voice was stern as he addressed his son, "are you certain you have everything then?"
 Draco nodded, a slightly bored expression upon his youthful features, having just answered the very same question from his mother, Narcissa, only moments before.

 "I expect for you to be the head of your class," Lucius continued, unaware that he only held half the boy's attention.
-"When I was in Slytherin it was a wonderful time," the elder Malfoy shared, a wistful look upon his pale features as he recalled a moment from his youth.
-"Making alliances to secure my position within the house hierarchy, weeding out those unworthy of being associated with and tormenting those that were anything other than Purebloods!
+"When I was in Slytherin it was an exquisite time," the elder Malfoy shared, a wistful look upon his pale features as he recalled a moment from his youth.
+"Making alliances to secure my position within the House hierarchy, weeding out those unworthy of being associated with and tormenting those that were anything other than Purebloods!
 Good times!"
-Lucius exclaimed with a wicked gleam in his grey eyes.
+Lucius exclaimed with a wicked gleam in his gray eyes.
 "I expect no less of you, Draco," he stated as he clamped one heavy hand upon his son's shoulder, nearly knocking him over in the process.

-"It looks as if their younger brother will be starting this year," Draco stated, taking note of the youngest red head boy and what was on his cart.
-"Can't they even buy descent clothes?"
+"It looks as if their younger brother will be starting this year," Draco stated, taking note of the youngest redhead boy and what was on his cart.
+"Can't they even buy decent clothes?"
 Draco quipped upon noticing the worn outfit the youngest boy wore.

 "Enough, the both of you," Narcissa scolded as she stepped forward and enveloped her son in a warm and surprisingly loving embrace.
 "If you don't hurry and get aboard you'll miss the train," she said even as the steam whistle blasted out a warning for everyone to climb aboard.
 "I'll expect regular letters from you, Draco," the Malfoy Matriarch told her son in such a tone that he knew there would be dire consequences should the requested letters fail to reach her.

 "Crabbe, Goyle," he snapped sternly, attempting to mimic the tone of voice his father had used when addressing him.
 "I want the two of you to enter at the last carriage.
-Once we're out of the station move forward and search each compartment," Malfoy instructed them in a no nonsense tone, ignoring the surprised looks upon their faces.
+Once we're out of the station, move forward and search each compartment," Malfoy instructed them in a no-nonsense tone, ignoring the surprised looks on their faces.
 "I want you to find a blonde girl, who answers to the name of Daphne, it is important that I see her.
 Once you've located her come and get me."